-This is Futur Pension's statutory sustainability report.
-Futur Pension has also prepared a Sustainability Report since 2021 that can be read at futurpension.se.
-The Sustainability Report will be prepared annually and will be published on the website during the second quarter of each year.
+This is Futur's statutory sustainability report.
+Futur is also producing a separate Sustainability Report that will be published on futur.se during the second quarter.

 The term "sustainability" includes several areas such as environmental issues, social relationships, human rights, ethics, corruption, diversity, etc. The term "sustainability" is normally defined as a generation being able to meet its needs without jeopardising the ability of future generations to meet their needs.
-Futur Pension's priority areas with regard to sustainability are set out below.
+Futur's priority areas with regard to sustainability are set out below.

-In order to manage the risks in the area of sustainability, Futur Pension has established a number of Policies and Instructions that describe responsibilities, goals, monitoring and reporting in more detail.
+In order to manage the risks in the area of sustainability, Futur has established a number of Policies and Instructions that describe responsibilities, goals, monitoring and reporting in more detail.